New to Climate Change?

 Low-carbon cities

 We already know how to design cities that contribute much less to climate change.
 First, we can make buildings much more energy efficient.
-Buildings account for 28% of all energy-related carbon dioxide emissions worldwide.2 Aggressive retrofits to old buildings, and incentives for new construction that uses very little energy, are among the cheapest ways to lower emissions.
+Buildings account for around 37% of all energy-related carbon dioxide emissions worldwide.2 Aggressive retrofits to old buildings, and incentives for new construction that uses very little energy, are among the cheapest ways to lower emissions.
 Cities can also electrify buildings and infrastructure, including transportation, to run on low-carbon electricity from renewables.
 City planners can locate more housing, retail and commercial space within walking distance of mass transit, lowering greenhouse gas emissions from cars.
 These changes would also reduce air pollution and make city residents healthier.

 Cities can reduce their emissions even more by establishing a circular urban economy, in which residents and businesses consume less, reuse materials and products, and recycle.
 Technological improvements in areas including waste disposal, heating and cooling, electrical infrastructure and artificial intelligence will offer ever greater pathways to a low-carbon urban future.